Tell your story by connecting Photography with Structure

 NOTE: This class will be held in a live, online format using the Zoom Platform.

-Class meets Mondays 10am-1pm and 2pm-5pm EDT for Five Weeks + One-on-One’s Wednesdays
+Class meets Wednesdays 10am-1pm and 2pm-5pm EST for Five Weeks + One-on-One’s by Appt.

 Join photographer Dawn Surratt as you learn ways to connect photography and structure to tell your story.
 Develop a concept using photography as a jumping off point and build an object by the end of the week.